SonyaMoisset/Pluralsight_Training/README.md

 ## Web Application
 - Building a Web Application with Polymer.js and Material Design by Bill Stavroulakis
+- Web Applications Without a Server by Rob Conery
 - Introduction to MEAN.JS by Mark Scott

 ## Big Data